neontribe/ARCVService/docs/DEVELOPMENT_CYCLE.md

 ## Updating the release candidate

-Sprint work has been done, we want to release this to staging for testing/UAT.
+When sprint work has been done, we want to release this to staging for testing/UAT.
 This release will deploy work done in the sprint cycle to date onto staging.

  * Tag develop with the release number:
    * If the RC is tagged at `1.17.0-rc2`, the new tag will be 1.17.0-**rc2**